The German record champions failed on the continental stage three seasons in a row under Pep Guardiola but have not worked out their away-day blues

 Given their domestic struggles this season, it is clear that Leicester are prioritising their Champions League campaign.
 They have a proven goalscorer in Slimani, who has prompted a change in approach in attack, and should have enough of an advantage to cause problems late on.
 Worryingly for San Iker, they have to play Porto once more.

-EVENTFUL WEEK FOR CHAMPION QUARESMA UEFA
+EVENTFUL WEEK FOR CHAMPION QUARESMA

 Şampiyonlar Liginde Beşiktaş ile Dinamo Kiev, Vodafone Arenada karşılaşt.